TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 The build should be unsuccessful.

+Navigate to the failed build.

-Let's navigate to `Test Result` on the menu bar on the left.
+Navigate to `Test Result` on the menu bar on the left.

 Click into it and we can see there are a total of 1 tests, 0 passed and 1 failed.